 Through collaboration we learn how to work as a team, generate creative research ideas, design and pilot studies, recruit participants, collect and analyse data, write up results in APA style, and prepare and give formal research presentations.
 We also learn practical ways in which they can promote our research skills as we apply this to our future career paths.

 However, collaboration is not easy task to achieve or sustain.
-One study reveals that between 50% and 75% of all interorganisational collaborations fail.
-And failure, particularly in scientific research,is expensive.
+One study reveals that between 50% and 75% of all inter-organisational collaborations fail.
+And failure, particularly in scientific research, is expensive.
 So, if you are new to collaborating, you might find these ten rules for successful research collaboration a helpful read.

 Indeed, research collaboration is an indispensable tool.
 But where exactly can you find research collaborators, in psychology and beyond?
 In an earlier post, I have made a list of platforms to help you find a ‘dating partner’ for you research.
 These are:

 - Academic Labs

 As you are probably aware, we feature a collection of profiles of people whose background are in psychology and allied fields.

 Hopefully, you find these resources useful for your research journey.
-However, bear in mind.
-For the search to be successful, approach it like a process with clear objectives and milestones.
+However, bear in mind that for the search to be successful, approach it like a process with clear objectives and milestones.
 This way, you won’t have to lose sleep over finding a research collaborator the next time.